WILLE-DAC/wip/V Imperium by-laws.md

 Anonymity
 </p>

-1. Stakeholders identity is conceiled; stakeholders can publish and vote on proposals, invest and withdraw cryptocurrency without disclosing real identity.
+1. Shareholders identity is conceiled; shareholders can publish and vote on proposals, invest and withdraw cryptocurrency without disclosing real identity.

-2. Angels need to proove their previous membership as angels within NERV sister DAC but need not disclose their real identity.

-3. Composition and identity of KREDIT members must be dully disclosed.
+2. Stakeholders (as organizations) and the managerial team democratically indigitated by them must be dully identified.

 <p align="center">
 <b>( article 6 )</b><br>